 In June of 2014, Edison Solar completed a 57,200 Watt agricultural project for Holthouse Farms.
 The project utilized 208 SolarWorld 275W solar modules.

-On the shores of Lake Erie, Edison Solar completed installation of what is believed to be the largest solar array in North Central Ohio.
+On the shores of Lake Erie, Edison Solar installated what is beleved to have been the largest solar array, at the time of completion, in North Central Ohio.
 It consisted of 494 Sharp 250 watt panels and 2 Solectria inverters for a total of 123,500 watts.

 Dennis Murray: "Our solar array has reached the 200 MWh mark of lifetime production.
 Combined with Renewable Energy Credits (REC's), we are realizing a roughly 15% return."